ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

 **case**:
     The most important concept in CIME is a *case*.
-To build and execute a CIME-enabled climate model, you have to make choices of compset, grid set, machine and compiler.
+To build and execute a CIME-enabled climate model, you have to make choices of compset, model grid, machine and compiler.
 A collection of these choices, and any additional customizations you may make, is called the *case*.

 **compiler**: